SetupGuardrail

 defenseclaw setup cursor --no-restart # apply config without bouncing the gateway

-What an observability-only alias does
+What a direct-to-upstream alias does

 Restarts the gateway (unless --no-restart).